NordicHPC/sonar/doc/HOWTO-DAEMON.md

-The data are sent to an api /ROOT/CLUSTER/NODE/TOPIC/TIMESTAMP where /ROOT is configurable, CLUSTER is the cluster name, NODE is the originating node name, TOPIC is the `<data-type>` or `<prefix>.<data-type>` if a topic-prefix is configure, and TIMESTAMP is the ISO time stamp of message production.
+The data are sent to an api /ROOT/CLUSTER/NODE/TOPIC/TIMESTAMP where /ROOT is configurable, CLUSTER is the cluster name, NODE is the originating node name, TOPIC is the `<data-type>` or `<prefix>.<data-type>` if a topic-prefix is configure, and TIMESTAMP is a second count since epoch that repreents the time of message production (ideally it is the same timestamp as is in the data package).

 ### Directory sink